A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Introduction

-The remainder of this paper is organized as follows.
-Section 2 reviews related work on HTR for Arabic-script languages and prior research on learning with noisy labels.
-Section 3 describes the proposed two stage noise detection framework and explains how CER and learning dynamics are adapted to sequence prediction.
-Section 4 presents the experimental setup, including the datasets, preprocessing, and training details.
-Section 5 reports the evaluation results and the effect of cleaning label errors on CER.
+The remainder of the paper is organized as follows.
+Section 2 reviews related work on Arabic-script HTR and learning with noisy labels.
+Section 3 describes the proposed two-stage framework, and explains how CER and learning dynamics are adapted to sequence prediction.
+Section 4 presents the experimental setup, including the data, preprocessing, and training details.
+Section 5 reports experimental results, and examines the effect of cleaning label errors on CER.
 Section 6 concludes the paper.